peteryzhang6/The-Law-of-One/Idiom, Parable, Quote/Quotes.md

 	- The better wins at the unseen connection between offense/defense and carry/support
 		- of a coordiantion of one's own body or ones within a team
 		- of when to attack/carry, and when to defense/support
+- The cycle of life and death continues.
+We will live and they will die. - [[Nasus]], LOL